jay-yeo/Usshr/README.md

 ### Installing

-To install, zip or clone the project to a directory of your choice.
+To install, zip or clone the project to the directory of your choice.

 Using your favourite text editor, please open `Usshr.py` and edit the file to include your SSH access credentials.